 Yes there are other, less expensive forms of protein that can provide the same nutrient value.
 And we do source those as well.
 But for most non-vegetarian American diets, beans, legumes and soy just can’t totally replace the various meats in our favorite recipes and menus.

 Which means that our teams have to source animal protein for donation in creative ways all year round.
-We are getting better – and we are very appreciative of partners in the industry that are willing to help find creative ways to get more protein to hungry people too.
+We are getting better – and we are very appreciative of partners in the industry that are willing to help find creative ways to get more protein to our neighbors.

 One particularly effective new program is companies donating significant amounts of high-value food like protein then generating sales by messaging their support to fight hunger to their customers.
 Smithfield’s campaign for Farmland Bacon provided thousands of pounds of bacon as they drove traffic to their website.